Ye11ow-Flash/HoyaHacks/README.md

 - **Summarization** of the project ideas
 - A **simple and clear** way to brain-strom ideas
-- **Brilliant** yet simple way to organise thoughts of each and every team member
+- **Brilliant** yet simple way to organize thoughts of each and every team member
 - Painless **deployment and configuration** of bot
-- **Scale up** your ideas transparently and logically to suit your training and deployment needs
+- **Scale-up** your ideas transparently and logically to suit your training and deployment needs
 - Everyone gets a fair chance to voice their thoughts

 <!-- # 📖 Learn More -->